camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/architecture.md

 ## Broker

-The Zeebe broker is the distributed workflow engine that keeps state of active workflow instances.
+The Zeebe broker is the distributed workflow engine that keeps state of active process instances.

 Brokers can be partitioned for horizontal scalability and replicated for fault tolerance.
 A Zeebe deployment will often consist of more than one broker.

 It's important to note that no application business logic lives in the broker.
 Its only responsibilities are:

 - Processing commands sent by clients
-- Storing and managing the state of active workflow instances
+- Storing and managing the state of active process instances
 - Assigning jobs to job workers

 Brokers form a peer-to-peer network in which there is no single point of failure.
 This is possible because all brokers perform the same kind of tasks and the responsibilities of an unavailable broker are transparently reassigned in the network.